CasparCG/server/README.txt

    been tested on Intel processors.

 2. We recommend Windows 7 (64-bit,) but this software has also been used successfully on Windows 7 (32-bit) and Windows XP SP2 (32-bit only.)
    Using CasparCG Server on Windows 8 and Windows Vista is untested and is not recommended!

 3. An NVIDIA graphics card (GPU) capable of OpenGL 3.0 or higher is required!
    Please check your card's capabilities at: http://en.wikipedia.org/wiki/Comparison_of_Nvidia_graphics_processing_units

+   Experimental support for AMD/ATI cards has been added.

 Also make sure that you have the latest drivers installed: http://www.nvidia.com/Download/index.aspx?lang=en-us%20nVidia%20drivers

    Graphics cards from other manufacturers _may_ work but have not been tested!

 4. Microsoft Visual C++ 2010 Redistributable Package must be installed.